Sponge-Bas/autothread/README.md

     Time expired:  1.0041766166687012
 ```

-Threadpy uses the type-hinting of your funtion to reliably determine which paremeters
+autothread uses the type-hinting of your funtion to reliably determine which paremeters
 you intent to keep constant and which parameters need to change for every thread.
-`threadpy.multiprocessed` functions exactly the same but will apply multiprocessing instead.
+`autothread.multiprocessed` functions exactly the same but will apply multiprocessing instead.